-In addition to regular use around the house or on a camping trip, these items will help you dig your way out of a disaster and are a solid investment in your ability to dig out from the wrath of Mother Nature after the fact.
+In addition to regular use around the house or on a camping trip, each these items will help you dig your way out of a disaster and are a solid investment in your ability to recover from the wrath of Mother Nature after the fact.

 MONTH 10 TASKS:

-- Become disaster and earthquake ready by taking steps to secure appliances, shelves, cabinets and drawers to prevent them from falling and/or opening during a tremor.
+- Become disaster and earthquake ready by taking steps to secure appliances, shelves, cabinets and drawers to prevent them from falling and/or opening during a tremor or other disruptive event.

 - Practice going off-grid, Imagine your house with no electricity.
-Better yet, shut off the power for 24 to 48 hours and live off-grid.
+Better yet, shut off the power for 24 to 48 hours and live without electricity.

 Steps to Prepare for an Earthquake (or Other Disaster) Before it Happens

 Obviously, taking care of yourself while you are in the moment (with the Drop, Cover and Hold) is of utmost importance and we covered that in 12 Months of Prepping: Month Nine.
-But there are also some other things you can do in advance to protect yourself from the big one.
+That being said, there are also some other things you can do in advance to protect yourself from the big one.

-- Hang heavy items, such as pictures and mirrors, away from beds, couches and anywhere people sleep or sit.
+Hang heavy items, such as pictures and mirrors, away from beds, couches and anywhere people sleep or sit on a regular basis.

 I happen to live in Washington State which is earthquake country but if you live in a tornado, hurricane or flood area, the same principals apply.
 You still need to secure your stuff so it does not blow away or float away.
 And you still need to know how to take care of shutting off the utilities when disaster strikes.

 The article Six Ways to Get Ready for Going Off-Grid ranks as one of the more popular articles on this website.
-This month, the issue is not that you are purposely going to move off-grid (although that is always on option for the truly self-reliant) , but rather one of facing the issues if you were suddenly forced off grid.
+This month, the issue is not that you are purposely going to move off-grid (although that is always an option for the truly self-reliant), but rather one of facing the issues you will encounter if you were suddenly forced off grid.